shawndb/genTRISH/README.txt

 Where  Mu = (val-MinVal) for floats or (val-(minVal-0.5) for integers. and Alpha = n/(max-min) for floats or n/(max-min+1) for integers.

+Mu and Alpha are initialized exactly once inside the ::Initiate() method...

 Design Issues:
 1. Values per Storage Value:
-The current design still feels awkward as I don't have a clean interface as the code currently has to differentiate between 1-byte data types (4 byte values contained per 32-bit storage value) 2-byte data types (2 word values contained per 32-bit storage value) 4-byte & 8-byte data types (1 original value = 1 storage value)
+The current design still feels awkward as I don't have a clean interface The current code has to differentiate between
+   1-byte data types (4 byte values contained per 32-bit storage value) 2-byte data types (2 word values contained per 32-bit storage value) 4-byte & 8-byte data types (1 original value = 1 storage value)

 2. Formulas:
-I current have hard-coded 3 formulas
+I currently have hard-coded 3 formulas

-Formula #1 (described above) using floats for the actual conversion Formula #2 & #3 described in MapToBin.h that use integers for the actual conversion.
+Formula #1 (as described above) using floats for the actual conversion

+Formula #2 & #3 described in MapToBin.h that use integers for a more
+direct converison.
-   - Unfortunately, these methods are slower (require integer divide) and are more likely to overflow the input range, so I don't use them currently.
+   - Unfortunately, these methods are slower (they require integer divides) and are more likely to overflow the input range, so I don't use them currently and may eliminate this code in the future.

-3. Overflow:  Converting from values to bins may overflow the conversion type resulting in 'out of range' array accesses which will crash the code.
+3. Overflow/Upscale:  Converting from values to bins may overflow the conversion type resulting in 'out of range' array accesses which will crash the code.
 Make sure you understand your input data range and conversion ranges so that you can prevent this from happening.
+   For Example:  Converting from U16s values to bins may require F32s for sufficient precision during the conversion to avoid generating incorrect bin values.
+Similarly U32s may require F64's.
+Unfortunately for I64's and U64's there isn't a F128 value to upscale to, so you need to carefully understand your data to prevent this issue from biting you.

 4. Clamping: The mapper objects also support clamping values outside the specified [min,max] range and counting those underflow and overflow values